shaoju/italkidesign/_posts/2020-03-08-sketch2figma.md

 **The Pros were clear:**

 1. Everything in the cloud, no more downloading and syncing.
 And no more Mac only limitation.
-2. Multiple designer can work on a same project simultaneously, with version control.
+2. Multiple designers can work on a same project simultaneously, with version control.
 3. Developers can inspect the design directly in the cloud, no more exporting and/or uploading.
 4. Everyone can have a free account for viewing, inspecting and commenting the design, no more shared Zeplin account.
 5. Product managers and content writers can potentially work in the same environment.